jeji/orange_juice/README.md

 # Before you start
 - I'm not a prefesstional electronic engineer, I designed this for fun and convenience while diy Voron 3d printer
-- You will take it as yourown risk for any damage
+- You will take it as your own risk for any potential damages
 - **(!)
 Please pay attention for the bold font and description with !"(!)"**

 # Operation Code: Orange Juice